unixunion/deblox-deployer/README.md

 ```

 ### Undeploy
-Undeploy messages are sent to `address`.undeploy and look identical to deploy messages, though the moduleConfig node can be skipped since it is ignored.
+Undeploy messages are sent to deblox.undeploy and look identical to deploy messages, though the moduleConfig node can be skipped since it is ignored.

 #### Request
 ```